Fascinating Freight Facts

 - Thanks to the clean diesel trucks that operate today, it would take 60 trucks to equal the exhaust emissions of just one truck from 1988.
 Clean diesel trucks now account for 30 percent of commercial vehicles in operation in the U.S.

-That is some of the fun and fascinating stuff in freight that we get to see every day at FreightCenter!
+These are just a few of the fascinating freight facts that we get to deal with every day at FreightCenter!
 From cool customers to cool shipments, we view things from a different perspective around here.

 We provide competitive freight shipping prices and an all-inclusive, easy-to-use shipping experience for our customers.
 Exceeding our customers’ expectations results in thousands of satisfied customer reviews and repeat business.
 We believe in the power of our customer relationships.
 Check out FreightCenter reviews from real customers, and learn what they have to say about their freight shipping experience!